Why Diversity Matters

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you rather have a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The traditional student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Argosy University - Denver, 5.2% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Argosy University - Denver, 5.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Argosy University - Denver #1,002 in the nation for student age diversity.

 Argosy University - Denver Age Diversity Chart

-The chart below displays the age range of the undergraduate student body at Argosy University - Denver.
+The chart below displays the age range of the student body at Argosy University - Denver.

 Questions About Diversity